 For Parents and Children:

-- TURN OFF THE TV/RADIO/COMPUTER.While it is worthwhile to stay informed, it is not a good idea to keep the coronavirus news blaring, unmonitored, 24/7 when there are children in the house.
+It is indeed worthwhile to stay informed.
+However, it is not a good idea to keep the coronavirus news blaring, unmonitored, 24/7 when there are children in the house.

 Taking Care of Yourself:

 We all need some help chilling out during this crisis.
 Maybe you haven’t done yoga before.
 Maybe you’re already an expert at the One-handed Tree Pose.
 In either case, this might be a good time to try an online yoga class, focusing particularly on your breathing.
 Or you may decide to learn to meditate.
 Your children could even try some of the yoga poses with you.

 In Any Case, Move!